 - Coverage levels range from 50 percent to 75 percent.

 - Available for sweet and tart cherries in select counties.

 This program is designed to provide insurance coverage on pasture, rangeland and forage acres, based on precipitation (Rainfall Index).
 The Rainfall Index uses National Oceanic and Atmospheric Administration (NOAA) Climate Prediction Center data in approximately 17-mile grids.
 When the final grid index falls below your "trigger grid index," you may receive an indemnity.

-Allows dairy farmers to purchase risk management protection against declines in quarterly revenue from milk sales.
-Includes unexpected decline in milk prices and/or unexpected decline in milk production, based on:
+This policy allows dairy farmers to purchase risk management protection against declines in quarterly revenue from milk sales.
+This includes unexpected declines in milk prices and/or unexpected decline in milk production.

 Cattle, swine and dairy may be insured under the Livestock Risk Protection and Livestock Gross Margin (LGM) programs .
 The Livestock Risk Protection policy provides protection against declining market prices, while the LGM protects your gross margin, defined as the commodity price minus feed costs.
 The availability of coverage by livestock type may vary by area.
 A variety of coverage levels and insurance periods are available to tailor coverage to the livestock and dairy operation.